To book call us on 0800 781 4893

 This tour is accessible to most people with an average level of fitness and normal mobility.
 It involves full days of sightseeing, often on foot, and includes some climbing of stairs and getting on and off coaches.
+Please note there are approximately 1,300 steps to Sigiriya Rock Fortress.
 This tour is not suitable for anyone with walking difficulties.

 This is a fully escorted tour with local guides throughout ensuring that you have first-hand knowledge at all times.

 The currency in Sri Lanka is the Sri Lankan Rupee (LKR).
 The Rupee is a closed currency and officially you are not allowed to take any cash out of Sri Lanka.
 US Dollars and GBP are also widely accepted in these destinations, should you wish to keep an alternative currency on you.
 Therefore, it is very important that you budget carefully.